Stiffcliff/AC31007-AC51003-Agile-Software-Engineering---Group-1/Sprint 2/README.md

 # Sprint 2

-All information about your first sprint should be put into this folder.
+All information about your second sprint should be put into this folder.
 Additionally, the information below should be updated to give a short summary of your daily scrum meetings.

 ---